 Ultimately, if you ask most tokers, it’s a small price to pay to reap the righteous benefits of your favourite herb.

-For those who may not have experienced the sensation before, we are lucky to live in a time where science can help us better understand why certain side effects happen and how to fix them to make more effective choices when things go south.
+For those who may not have experienced the sensation before.
+We are lucky to live in a time where science can help us better understand why certain side effects happen.
+As well as, how to fix them to make more effective choices when things go south.

 Who knows, maybe one day someone will invent a fast-acting cure that completely eliminates cottonmouth for good!